On a cold November morning...

 Not like winning a lottery can change your life in big ways - that's luck and outside of direct influence (other than buying a ticket, of course).

-These life changing skills create changes that fall into the category of "the difference that makes a difference".
+These life changing skills help me create changes that fall into the category of "the difference that makes a difference".

-They're such an important pivot point for helping me “come home” whenever I find I have lost myself.
+They're an important pivot point for helping me “come home” whenever I find the awareness that I have lost myself.